MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-azure-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-Security is a prime concern for businesses that store any sort of customer or client data.
-Solutions for accessing and managing this data should be developed with security in mind.
-DevSecOps involves utilizing security best practices from the beginning of development, shifting the focus on security away from auditing at the end and towards development in the beginning using a shift-left strategy.
+Security is a prime concern for businesses that access or store any sort of customer or client data.
+The DevSecOps approach utilizes security best practices from the beginning of development, shifting the focus on security away from auditing at the end and towards development in the beginning using a shift-left strategy.

 ## Potential use cases